geocompx/docker/README.md

 # Geocomputation with R in Docker

 <!-- badges: start -->

 [![](https://img.shields.io/docker/pulls/geocompr/geocompr.svg)](https://hub.docker.com/r/geocompr/geocompr:)
 <!-- badges: end -->

-This repo provides docker images on which to run code in *Geocomputation with R*.
-Docker can save time by removing pain and reducing time associated with setting-up your operating system to work with the latest geographic packages.
+This repo documents Docker images for geographic research and reproducing code in the book *Geocomputation with R*.
+The Dockerfiles build on work done for the [Rocker Project](https://www.rocker-project.org/) by Carl Boettiger, Dirk Eddelbuettel and Noam Ross.
+As documented on the Rocker Project website, Docker can save time by removing pain and reducing time associated with setting-up your operating system to work with the latest geographic packages.

 To get started, after you [install Docker](https://docs.docker.com/get-docker/), try running one of the